Rooted America: Immobility and Segregation of the Intercounty Migration Network: DATA AND METHODS

 \subsection{Data}

-The inter-county migration flow data for this study comes from the American Community Survey (ACS).
-Administered by U.S. Census Bureau, ACS surveys respondents’ location of residence one year ago and estimates the population size that migrated between each pair of counties.
-Their released data was aggregated into a five-year time window in order to have enough monthly samples for reliable estimation at the inter-country level.
-We analyzed the count of migrant population flowing between 3,142 counties in the United States during 2011-2015.
+We analyze the inter-county migration flow data for from the American Community Survey (ACS).
+As a political unit with reliable demographic and economic data, counties serve as a level of geographical area that effectively describes the social contexts of residents such as political environments and rurality (\citealt{lobao_local_2019,mueller_ethnically_2023,schroeder_across_2021}).
+Movement across a county boundary is a frequently-used definition of internal migration in the literature (\citealt{brown_conceptualizing_2016,dewaard_changing_2020,hauer_migration_2017,partridge_dwindling_2012}).
+Administered by U.S. Census Bureau, ACS surveys respondents’ location of residence one year ago and estimates the population size that migrated between each pair of counties each year.\footnote{Another dataset that reports counts of county-to-county migration flows is offered by the Internal Revenue Service (IRS) (\citealt{hauer_irs_2019}).
+While ACS is a nationally representative demographic survey, the representativeness is a potential concern of the IRS data, as it only contains people filing tax returns, and therefore are not representative of the elder, the low-income, and the immigrant populations.
+Further, the IRS data of the post 2011-2012 period currently suffers from systemic problems that are not yet resolved (\citealt{dewaard_user_2022}).
+Nonetheless, the IRS reports migration data annually, and can be useful for fine-grained dynamic analysis of migration before 2011.} Their released data reports the averaged annual migrant counts in a five-year time window in order to have enough monthly samples for reliable estimation at the inter-country level.
+The outcome of interest is the count of migrant population flowing between 3,142 counties in the United States during 2011-2015.

 The explanatory variables are from 2010 United States Census and ACS 2006-2010.
 Specifically, the intercounty distance was calculated based on the 2010 Census by \cite{national_bureau_of_economic_research_county_2016}.
-We use presidential election turnout in 2008 to indicate the political climate of a county (\citealt{mit_election_data_and_science_lab_county_2018}).
-Data sources for each covariate are listed in the Appendix.
+We use presidential election turnout in 2008 to indicate the political climate of each county (\citealt{mit_election_data_and_science_lab_county_2018}).
+Data sources for each covariate are listed in Part A of the supplement.